dreamsandcreations/javascript-setup-with-build/README.md

 ## cloning the project and add to new git
 To create a duplicate of a repository without forking, you need to run a special clone command against the original repository and mirror-push to the new one.

-Before starting make sure you first create a new repository where you can push the current project to
+Before starting make sure you first create a new repository where you can push the current project to.
 We have called ours
 ```
 new-repository.git
 ```

-*download the bare git*
+*clone  the bare git to your machine*
 ```
 $> git clone --bare https://github.com/dreamsandcreations/javascript-setup-with-build.git
 ```
+*move into the cloned git*
 ```
 $> cd javascript-setup-with-build.git/
 ```
+*push the git to the new remote git*
 ```
 $> git push --mirror https://github.com/dreamsandcreations/new-repository.git
 ```

 ```
 $> cd ..
 ```
+*now you can remove the local copy*
 ```
 $>rm -rf javascript-setup-with-build.git/
 ```
+*Clone the new repository to your local machine*
 ```
 $> git clone https://github.com/dreamsandcreations/new-repository.git
 ```